 3. Amazon Fire 7: Best affordable tablet

 This device runs Amazon Fire OS, which is Android-based, so there are lots of apps available, just not as many as Apple and Android devices offer.
-It is a great one-handed tablet that offers easy access to Kindle reading and comes with the Alexa voice assistant built-in.
+It is a great one-handed tablet that offers easy access to Kindle reading and comes with built-in Alexa voice assistant.

 Battery life is relatively poor, and you'll need a charger nearby for any extended use over five hours.
 The 2MP cameras, in front and back, do a decent enough job of handling video calls and basic photography, but don't expect too much at this price.

 4. HP Chromebook X2: Best tablet that doubles as a Chromebook

 The HP Chromebook X2 is a great option for anyone who wants the freedom of a tablet without losing the functionality of their Chromebook – ideal for schools already supporting Google programs and hardware.
 The anodized aluminum tablet section is a 12.3-inch detachable display that sports an impressive 2,400 x 1,600 resolution and daytime capable 403 nits of brightness.
 It attaches to a leather-texture keyboard with trackpad and also comes with the HP Active Pen stylus accessory.

 Audio is excellent thanks to built-in B&O Play sound onboard, which makes this very capable for video lessons, as does the 4.9-megapixel front-facing camera and built-in microphones.
 The 12-hour battery means no need to carry a charger and the Intel Core i5 processing makes it more than capable as a full computer, too.
 The only downside is this is heavier than some tablets – but then again it is a lot lighter than many laptops.